yearn/monitoring-scripts-py/morpho/README.md

 - Changing timelock value, minimal values is 1 day.
 - Changing guardian address.
 - Changing supply caps, only to higher value than the current one, for both supply and withdraw markets.
+- Removing of a market from the vault.

 ### How to add a new vault